-- 1. Disproportionate representation of students in ethnic or racial groups is determined using the Westat risk ratio calculation formulae.
+- Disproportionate representation of students in ethnic or racial groups is determined using the Westat risk ratio calculation formulae.
 The risk ratio represents the likelihood that a child in one racial group will be identified compared to the likelihood that a student in any other racial group will be identified.
 The risk ratio is calculated as the percentage of students identified as needing special education in a specified racial group divided by the percentage of students identified as needing special education NOT in the specified racial group.
-For example, the percent of all Asian students in an LEA who are identified as needing special education divided by the percent of all non-Asian students who are identified as needing special education. - 2.
-OEC uses 3.5 as the risk ratio threshold to identify disproportionate representation. - 3.
-OEC calculates risk ratios based on one year of data. - 4.
-OEC applies a minimum cell size of 30 for the numerator and a minimum n-size of 30 for the denominator for the calculation of risk for a specific racial subgroup and the comparison group to determine overrepresentation.
-With this minimum group size, 706 LEAs were excluded from the calculation of disproportionate representation for Indicator 9.
+For example, the percent of all Asian students in an LEA who are identified as needing special education divided by the percent of all non-Asian students who are identified as needing special education. - OEC uses 3.5 as the risk ratio threshold to identify disproportionate representation. - OEC calculates risk ratios based on one year of data. - OEC applies a minimum cell size of 30 for the numerator and a minimum n-size of 30 for the denominator for the calculation of risk for a specific racial subgroup and the comparison group to determine overrepresentation.

-Describe how the State made its annual determination as to whether the disproportionate representation it identified of racial and ethnic groups in special education and related services was the result of inappropriate identification.
+FFY 2017 Part B State Performance Plan (SPP)/Annual Performance Report (APR) Describe how the State made its annual determination as to whether the disproportionate representation it identified of racial and ethnic groups in special education and related services was the result of inappropriate identification.